bitprj/js-serverless-prep-course/.bit/responses/max_nums.md

 ⭐ if the array passed in is `[1, 78, 12, 2, 5, 10]`, the function should return `78`
 ⭐ if the array passed in is `[1, 2, 3, 3, -1]`, the function should return `3`

+💡 Make sure to put the line `module.exports = find_max` at the end of your file so we can test your code!